PLP Frequently Asked Questions

 What Is PLP?

 The Professional Leadership Program (PLP) is a mentoring, leadership, and soft-skills development program for students at the University of North Texas.
 The purpose of PLP is to give our students exposure to the leadership skills needed to be a servant leader in any industry or position they seek after college.
-Students are given the opportunity to network with the corporate community, attend weekly employability development programs, and engage in a yearlong mentoring relationship with industry professionals.
+Students are given the opportunity to network with the corporate community, attend weekly employability development programs, and engage in a semester long mentoring relationship with industry professionals.

 How Do You Recruit and Select Students?

 We look for high-achieving students with prior leadership experience and those who demonstrate a coachable mentality.
 We do not recruit to a specific number, but rather a quality in our candidates.
-The 2019 - 2020 PLP class had 135 total program members, whereas the 2021 – 2022 has 60 total program members.
-The size of our program fluctuates each year.
+The size of our program fluctuates each semester.

 Applicants come from all majors across campus.
-Recruitment runs from January to March of every year, with selection made in April for the following academic year.
+Recruitment runs year-round and targets the upcoming semester.
 Prospective members must complete an online application, list two professional or UNT references, and answer self-assessment questions.
-After applications close in March, interviews are conducted.
+After application is reviewed then an interview is conducted.

 What Are the Requirements To Apply?

-Applicants for PLP need to be of junior, senior, or graduate (graduate students are considered on a case-by-case basis) status by the beginning of the PLP term (fall semester).
+Applicants for PLP need to be of junior, senior, or graduate (graduate students are considered on a case-by-case basis) status by the beginning of the PLP term in which they apply.
 In addition, applicants must have a 3.25 GPA.
-Written requests will be considered on a case-by-case basis for individuals wishing to apply who do not meet these listed requirements.
+Written requests will be considered on a case-by-case basis for individuals wishing to apply who do not meet the minimum 3.25 GPA listed requirements.

 What Majors Do You Target For PLP?